davsclaus/camel-riders-in-the-cloud/README.md

     cd boot
     mvn install

-If the build is success you can deploy to Kubernetes using:
+If the build is success you can deploy to OpenShift using:

     mvn fabric8:deploy

-You should then be able to show the logs of the client, by running `kubectl get pods` and find the name of the pod that runs the client, and then use `kubectl logs -f pod-name` to follow the logs.
+You should then be able to show the logs of the client, by running `oc get pods` and find the name of the pod that runs the client, and then use `oc logs -f pod-name` to follow the logs.

 However you can also run the application from the shell and have logs automatic tailed using